 As an example, of how false-color images can reveal interesting features, move the red slider to approximately 593 nm, and the green slider to approximately 516 nm, then click Update.
 This generates a new false-colored image, shown below, that reveals there are actually two kinds of red candy, and suggests there are two kinds of yellow candy – each candy type is positioned in the shape of an “I”.
-(In Chapter 3, a classification technique will show this more clearly.)
+In Section 8 a classification technique shows this more clearly.

 The Red, Green, and Blue vertical lines in the Spectral Plot show the location of the bands chosen to create the false-color RGB image.

 The Contrast tab in the tool control panel allows you to adjust the image contrast.
 If Use Contrast Enhancement is not checked, no image enhancement will be done and the tools in the Contrast tab will be not be active.

 Contrast enhancement does NOT change the hyperspectral data.
 It only changes the way the image appears.